betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_content_placement.md

 Please note that images, including logos and deck images are stored in a different independent repository, located [here](https://github.com/betterscientificsoftware/images).
-We hope to eventually move these to the main bssw.ip repository
+We hope to eventually move these to the main bssw.io repository

 {% include links.html %}